stylesuxx/v3xctrl/docs/Development.md

 ./install.sh update
 ```

-This will re-build the rc-client package and install it over the already installed one.
+This will re-build the `v3xctrl` package and install it over the already installed one.

 ## Helper scripts